-Mentioned only in the Gospel according to John, Jesus’ late night meeting with Nicodemus gave us the most influential verse and the summary of the entire Gospel in John 3:16.
+Mentioned only in the Gospel according to John, Jesus’ late-night meeting with Nicodemus gave us the most influential verse and the summary of the entire Gospel in John 3:16.
 Nicodemus was a member of the Jewish ruling council and came to Jesus one night with a whole bunch of questions.
-Whether he was sent by the Pharisees or came on his own accord is not clear and John leaves it for the readers to decide the true intentions of Nicodemus.
+Whether he was sent by the Pharisees or came of his own accord is not clear and John leaves it for the readers to decide the true intentions of Nicodemus.

 Following suit, the Pharisees always sent someone to Jesus with a set of questions, to trap Him whenever they would lose a public argument.
 John places the late night Bible study between Jesus and Nicodemus right after the clearing of the temple, wherein the Pharisees questioned Jesus’ authority to clear the temple of the merchants.
 Nicodemus also admits that he had been discussing Jesus with the Pharisees when he says, “We know that you are a teacher…”.
 This is what leads some to believe that Nicodemus was sent by the Pharisees.

-However, John also pointed out that Nicodemus came in the night which cause more doubts about his intentions.
-Some feel that Nicodemus feared the other Pharisees and wanted to keep his meeting secret while some feel the busy schedule that kept both Jesus and Nicodemus occupied during the day meant that the only possible time to have a deep conversion with Christ was at night.
+However, John also pointed out that Nicodemus came in the night which causes more doubts about his intentions.
+Some feel that Nicodemus feared the other Pharisees and wanted to keep his meeting secret while some feel the busy schedule that kept both Jesus and Nicodemus occupied during the day meant that the only possible time to have a deep conversation with Christ was at night.

 Jesus Teaches Nicodemus

-Nicodemus starts off by first complementing Jesus on the great work he was doing, to which Jesus responds
+Nicodemus starts off by first complimenting Jesus on the great work he was doing, to which Jesus responds

 “Very truly I tell you, no one can see the kingdom of God unless they are born again.”
 “How can someone be born when they are old?”
 Nicodemus asked.
 “Surely they cannot enter a second time into their mother’s womb to be born!” – John 3:3-4